-Electronic devices, including cell phones and ear buds, will be permitted in the hallway throughout the school day and in the cafeteria at lunchtime.
-Students are not permitted to use electronic devices in the bathrooms.
-Students must place their cell phone in the classroom cell phone caddy designated by the teachers upon entering the classroom.
-Students are not permitted to take photos or video of students or staff members at any time while on school property.
+- Electronic devices, including cell phones and ear buds, will only be permitted in the hallway between classes and in the cafeteria at lunchtime. - Students are not permitted to use electronic devices in the bathrooms.

-When students are listening to music, they must have the volume set so that others around them can't hear the music.
-Students will NOT be permitted to make phone calls on their cell phones during the school day.
-If there is an emergency, the office phone is available if needed.
-Upon entering a classroom, all students will be required to turn off their cell phones and put them in the designated cell phone caddy for the duration of the class period.
-Use of electronic devices in an unauthorized manner will result in a warning from the teacher.
+- Students must place their cell phone in the classroom cell phone caddy designated by the teachers upon entering the classroom.
+Cell phones will remain in the caddy until the teacher has released them to students. - o Students are only permitted to retrieve their own cell phone from the caddy. - Students are not permitted to take photos or video of students or staff members at any time while on school property. - When students are listening to music, they must have the volume set so that others around them cannot hear the music and so that staff members can address them. - Students are NOT permitted to make phone calls on their cell phones during the school day.
+If there is an emergency, the office phone is available if needed. - Use of electronic devices in an unauthorized manner will result in a warning from the teacher.
 Further incidences or failing to relinquish the device upon request will result in progressive discipline.